davidemaser/Fast-Template/README.md

 - show: defines the number of the results to show from the returned data.
 - saveAs: defines the name that the object will saves as.
 The object is bound to the window ``window['object']`` and is globally accessible.

+### Customizing Templates

+All templates used by Faster are completely customizable by modifying their associated code in the template config file.
+You can also very easily create your own templates and use them to extend Faster's capabilities.
+Templates follow a simple structure that is defined below and contains only strict html and Faster placeholders.
+Continue reading below to learn how to extend templates and create your own.

+##### Schema

+Template objects follow a simple and straightforward schema.
+The object name is the same as the option passed in the Faster tag. (i.e. ``{form:login}``).
+This means that within the template.js file, you need to have a node with the option name of your tag.